smitthakkar96/ascii_binder_search_plugin/README.md

 ## Usage
-1. After successful installtion it's time give plugin a try, this plugin by default ships a indexer that indexes the data on client side
+1. After successful installation it's time to give this plugin a try, this plugin by default ships a indexer that indexes the data on client side

         ascii_binder_search -i front_end_indexer -v